This paper is about problem solving. Let’s play a game. Please follow me step-by-step.

 Any new ideas can be added by clicking “+Add Idea” button.
 By clicking “Rank All Ideas,” the ideas can be prioritized using Roun Robin Ranking.
 In our case, the ranking is distributed as follows:

 What do we get?
 We have got the priority of a task to improve the yield by enhancing of wet clean process.
 Priority action is to check prior operation completeness.
 The second is to analyze the parts, find the dirtiest areas, and enhance the cleaning in these areas.
-As a third priority task could be applied inert atmosphere for the parts before and after the cleaning.
+Besides, as a third priority task could be applied inert atmosphere for the parts before and after the cleaning.

 Click on any orange button and start to solve your problems with the help of our creative thinking tools.